 Currently valid governmental regulations

-- Since 26 May the time dedicated to senior citizens for their shopping in large shops does not apply.
+- Since 26 May the time dedicated to senior citizens for their shopping in large shops has not apply.

 Recommendations for citizens